 Recognized for outstanding universal value.

-The city's historical importance has global recognition.
+The city's historical value has global recognition.
 In 1979, UNESCO designated Antigua Guatemala a World Heritage site, acknowledging its outstanding universal value as a well-preserved example of a From the spanish colonial era city.

 Its colonial buildings, painted in hues of ochre and crimson, line streets paved with old stones, inviting quiet exploration.
 Antigua fosters a deep cultural experience, whether sipping world-class coffee, hiking a towering volcano, or simply absorbing the tranquil atmosphere of its courtyards.
 This guide charts your visit, assuring uncovering of all the magic this timeless city has.